rezashamji/ToolUniverse/docs/tutorials/make_your_data_agent_searchable.rst

        "name": "toy_search", # choose an appropriate name for your tool "description": "Provides biology data on cells, mitochondria, endocrine topics, and insulin.",  # make sure "description" is as detailed as possible so the agent gets a good explanation of what your data is
        "type": "EmbeddingCollectionSearchTool",
-       "fields": {"collection": "toy"} # name of the data collection this tool will look into, "parameter": {
+       "fields": {"collection": "toy"}, # name of the data collection this tool will look into "parameter": {
          "type": "object",
          "properties": {